Caremeats/laravel-customer/README.md

 On how this works,

+1. Open Xampp for myphpadmin

-type in the directory root "php artisan serve"
+2. type in the directory root "php artisan serve"